jamesdanielwhitford/replit.github.io/tutorials/38-3D-rendering-with-threejs.md

 ## Creating a new project in Replit

 Head over to [Replit](https://replit.com) and create a new repl.
 Choose **HTML, CSS, JS** as your project type.
-Now, give this repl a name, like "3D!".
+Now, give this repl a name, like "3D rendering".

 ![creating a new replit project](/images/tutorials/38-3drendering-threejs/new-project.png)